Fatal Accident Claims

 - Medical accidents, including for elective surgery

-In order to claim for a fatal accident you need to be a dependent of the deceased or acting on behalf of their estate.
-For example, a spouse or partner can make a claim, as can an executor of the victim’s estate on behalf of the beneficiaries.
+In order to claim for a fatal accident, you need to be a dependent of the deceased, or acting on behalf of their estate.
+For example, a spouse or partner can make a fatal injury claim, as can an executor of the victim’s estate on behalf of the beneficiaries.

-Following a fatal accident, dependents of the deceased can make a fatal accident claim.
+Following a fatal injury, dependents of the deceased can make a fatal accident compensation claim.
 Dependents are:

 - Partners (must have cohabited for at least 2 years before the accident)

 - Children (including step-children)